danielcbit/apcctrl/doc/manual/manual.rst

     cannot stop it -- how do you stop a shutdown that has killed off half of the daemons running on your system?
 Most likely you will be left with an unusable system.
-In addition, when apcupsd is re-executed in the halt script after the disks are synced, it tries to shut off the UPS power, but the UPS will generally refuse to do so if the AC power is on.
+In addition, when apcctrl is re-executed in the halt script after the disks are synced, it tries to shut off the UPS power, but the UPS will generally refuse to do so if the AC power is on.
 Since we cannot be 100% sure whether or not the UPS will shut off the power,